 The rings remind me of the tide, which we think is a good symbol for our marriage: constant and unstoppable yet a reminder that life has its ups and downs.'

-The Art Of The Horse
+The Festival Of The Horse

-The Art Of The Horse
+The Festival Of The Horse

 On the third Sunday of August, a unique event takes place in the island of South Ronaldsay.
 As the tide ebbs from the Sands o Wright, young boys furrow the beach with miniature ploughs, striving to achieve the most even and regular dreels.